sysflow-telemetry/sf-deployments/helm/README.md

 The sf-exporter-chart resides in the `sf-exporter-chart` folder.
 The exporter chart is a kubernetes daemonset, which deploys the sf-collector, and the sf-exporter to each node in the cluster.
 The sf-collector monitors the node, and writes sysflow to a shared mount `/mnt/data`.
 The sf-exporter reads from the `/mnt/data` and pushes completed files to an S3 compliant object store for analysis before deleting them.

 An install script called `./installExporterChart` is provided to make using the helm chart easier.
 This script sets up the environment including k8s secrets.
 To use it, first go into the sf-exporter-chart directory and copy `values.yaml` to `values.yaml.local` and begin tailoring this yaml to your environment.
 Note that some of values set in here are passable through the installation script for safety reasons.
+Note that the install and delete scripts assume that tls is NOT installed.
+To support tls, simply add `--tls` to the helm commands at the bottom of each file.

 ```
+registry:
+  secretName: ""

 # sysflow collection probe parameters
 sfcollector:
   # image repository